james-burke-codes/bottle-mold/README.md

 # bottle-mold
 Sick of writing boilerplate code for your bottle services?
-Bottle-mold takes care of it all for you.
+Bottle Mold takes care of it all for you.